The IEEE International Contest on Software Testing

 The 2026 Spring IEEE International Contest on Software Testing

-Software plays an integral part in our everyday lives because of its near-ubiquitous influence in our increasingly technological society.
-It has significant impacts on the improvement of efficiency, reliability, security, and safety of many service-oriented and mission-critical systems.
+Software plays an integral role in everyday life due to its near-ubiquitous presence in an increasingly technological society.
+It has a profound impact on improving the efficiency, reliability, security, and safety of numerous service-oriented and mission-critical systems.

-These goals, however, cannot be well accomplished if the software is not properly tested.
-Many lessons aim to provide students with the fundamental knowledge and techniques of software testing.
-However, they often ignore industry practices and can hardly offer real-world testing experience to students.
-To address this problem and to promote advanced software testing theory, techniques, and tools, the Technical Committee on System and Software Assurance of IEEE Reliability Society, the Dallas Chapter of IEEE Reliability Society, in collaboration with the Computer Science Department at the University of Texas at Dallas, as well as other sponsors such as Mooctest Inc. have organized multiple IEEE International Contests on Software Testing at different venues in recent years.
+These goals, however, cannot be fully achieved without proper software testing.
+While many courses aim to equip students with fundamental knowledge and techniques in software testing, they often overlook industry practices and provide limited real-world testing experience.
+To address this gap and to promote advanced software testing theories, techniques, and tools, the Technical Committee on System and Software Assurance of the IEEE Reliability Society and the Dallas Chapter of the IEEE Reliability Society, in collaboration with the Computer Science Department at the University of Texas at Dallas, along with other sponsors such as Mooctest Inc., have organized multiple IEEE International Contests on Software Testing at various venues in recent years.

 News & Announcements